Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 	entity must pull low to cause the board to go active.

   - FAULT[12]\_N - Output from boardn, the processor is reporting an error.

+  - UMBILICAL\_ATTACHED - Input to the board, if high the satellite is in the launch vehicle.
+This inhibits transmit in hardware and causes the software to behave differently.

   - 5V_p - +5V that is always present when the satellite is powered.
     The board has a 0 ohm resistor that must be populated to get power from these pins.